-- There were mainly effective governance processes to ensure leaders were able to identify, understand, monitor and address current and future risks, including risks to patient safety.
-However, we noted that the service had been slow to respond to risks associated with the safe storage of medicines requiring refrigeration, when temperatures below the recommended minimum of two degrees centigrade were repeatedly recorded from April to June 2021 prior to the fridge being replaced. - The service had processes to manage current and future performance.
+- There were effective governance processes to ensure leaders were able to identify, understand, monitor and address current and future risks including risks to patient safety. - There was clear evidence of a commitment to change services to improve quality where necessary. - The service had processes to manage current and future performance.
 Performance of clinical staff was subject to review via audit of their consultations and patient treatment outcomes. - Leaders had oversight of safety alerts, incidents, and complaints.
 There was a system for recording and acting upon significant events.
 Staff understood their duty to raise concerns and report incidents and near misses.
-Leaders and managers supported them when they did so. - Clinical audit had a positive impact on the quality of care and treatment outcomes for patients.
-There was clear evidence of action taken to change services to improve quality.
+Leaders and managers supported them when they did so.